 Typically, you have the best chance of seeing the Northern Lights in Missoula on nights that are cloudless.
-Given that the city is surrounded by so much wilderness providing unobstructed views without light pollution, it’s the ideal place to witness the Aurora Borealis.
+Given that the city is surrounded by so much wilderness providing unobstructed views without light pollution, it’s the ideal place to witness a Montana Aurora Borealis.

 The chance to see the Northern Lights is a pretty convincing reason to visit Missoula, but the city has plenty of other sights and landmarks on offer too.
 The Washington Post confirms that Missoula is a hub for outdoor activity, from hiking and mountain biking to white-water rafting.
 The city is also famous for its breweries, historical museums, and thriving food scenes.
 If you’re visiting in summer, you can also find an abundance of water parks.

 Located in the heart of Montana, near a collection of waterfalls that border the Missouri River, Cascade County is an unexpected but wonderful place to see the Northern Lights in Montana.
 For this visit, you may want to base yourself in the city of Great Falls and then drive out to escape the artificial lights that can obstruct the natural phenomenon.

 The towns of Cascade, Vaughn, and Belt are around 15-20 miles from Great Falls and offer unprecedented viewing opportunities.
 In general, your greatest chance of seeing the Northern Lights here is between September and March,